Vendor Application & Guide

 Author-vendor opportunities:

 Expressions-of-interest (EoIs) for these opportunities are accepted only via the author-vendor application form.
 We do not accept EoIs from applying publishers or from authors uninterested in vending, nor do we accept later EoIs by email or phone call.
-Apply once, and apply well.
+Please apply once and apply well.

 • Creative writing workshops: During Booktoberfest, several attending authors will lead free-to-attend creative writing workshops in another room at the venue.
 Applying authors may express their interest via the vendor application form.
 Selected author-vendors will be compensated $125 to prepare and lead a 45-minute workshop, which should focus on lecture-style presentation, light discussion, and takeaway exercises.
 Selections will be made by WFNS’s staff.